bram2268/Tempinbox-Endpoint-API/README.md

 # Tempinbox-Endpoint-API
 API Endpoint for Tempinbox.xyz - Free Temp Mail Service API

-  "header": "Tempinbox API - Available Endpoints", "description": "The following endpoints are available for interacting with the Tempinbox API.",
+The following endpoints are available for interacting with the Tempinbox API.

       "method": "GET",